 1. Email subject line

 Using an exclamation mark in the subject line is a clear spam signal.
 It sounds as if you were shouting at the prospect and force him to take a certain action.
-The same applies to exclamation marks used in the email text itself.
+The same applies to exclamation marks used in the cold email text itself.
 If, for example, you really want to wish someone “happy birthday” it’s just best to ring them up instead of using exclamation marks.

 2. Email address

 The email address is a generic one.
 My advice is to always try to find a person to address because you address the specific needs and challenges of someone.
-Writing to a generic email address will somehow force you to write in a very broad, impersonal way and lose the prospect from the very start.
+Writing to a generic cold email address will somehow force you to write in a very broad, impersonal way and lose the prospect from the very start.

 3. Addressing the prospect